dom1torii/cs2-server-manager/README.md

 ### Releases

 1. Go to https://github.com/dom1torii/cs2-server-manager/releases/tag/0.0.1
-2. Download and extract the archive
+2. Download and extract the archive that matches your system

 ### Build from source